 Getting to Know Chancellor Mel Netzhammer

-Emile (Mel) Netzhammer became Washington State University Vancouver’s second chancellor on July 2.
+Emile (Mel) Netzhammer is Washington State University Vancouver’s second chancellor.

 He previously served as provost and vice president for academic affairs for Keene State College, a New Hampshire public college with an enrollment of about 5,700 students.
 Prior to that, Netzhammer served for 19 years at Buffalo State College in New York as faculty, department chair and, ultimately, dean of arts and humanities.

 A native of New Orleans, Netzhammer earned his bachelor’s degree in communication from Loyola University in New Orleans.
 He earned his master’s degree in mass communication and Ph.D. in communication from the University of Utah.

 Netzhammer and his partner, Lee Faver, reside in Vancouver and will celebrate 22 years together in September.

 So many reasons.
 As I started learning about the campus, I became increasingly excited.
 I think you can best tell if you’re going to be a fit with a campus community when you look at the values of that community.
 WSU Vancouver faculty and staff are committed to providing a first-rate education for our students and to engaging in research that will change our community and our world.
 I believe strongly that a university must be of the community, not just situated in it, and I was so excited to see that WSU Vancouver has deep community roots as a land-grant university and as a campus committed to community-based research.
 This sense of shared values was confirmed by my time with the search committee and the campus.
 It felt like a great fit.

 what do you consider your greatest challenge in your new position?